 infection once common to hospitals and prisons that are now plaguing athletes on the playing field.

-So The National Federation of State High School Associations sent a warning Tuesday to states about a staph infection that can’t be cured by the usual penicillin-related antibiotics.
+So The National Federation of State High School Associations sent a warning Tuesday to states about a staph infection that the usual penicillin-related antibiotics can’t cure.

-While on Monday the NCAA’s medical committee urged college athletic departments to be alert for the infections.
+While on Monday, the NCAA’s medical committee urged college athletic departments to be alert for infections.
 And to practice careful hygiene.
 While usually mild, methicillin-resistant Staphylococcus aureus (MRSA) can progress to life-threatening blood or bone infection.

 So several athletes who got the infection have been hospitalized.
-While The Centers for Disease Control and Prevention said the infection, which can look like an ordinary skin wound or a boil.
+While The Centers for Disease Control and Prevention said the condition can look like an ordinary skin wound or a boil.
 Consequently is often not diagnosed or ends up being treated with antibiotics that can’t cure it.

 While Symptoms include fever, pus, swelling or pain.”It’s important for coaches and for parents to be aware MRSA might be a cause of skin problems in children,” said Dr. Dan Jernigan, CDC medical epidemiologist.

-And athletes should tell their coaches of any wounds, which should be covered.
-So if a wound can’t be covered, the player should be excluded from the sport until he gets appropriate treatment or the wound heals, Jernigan said.
+And athletes should tell their coaches of any wounds, which should cover.
+So if and can’t hide a wound, the player should be excluded from the sport until he gets appropriate treatment or the wound heals, Jernigan said.

 While most often affected are those playing close-contact sports.
-And in one case, fencing was involved.
+And in one case, and involved fencing.

 “It’s not uncommon in contact sports such as football and wrestling where we have contagious skin conditions,” said Jerry Diehl, assistant director for the high school federation.

-He said proper equipment cleaning is needed to prevent the infections.
+He said proper equipment cleaning is needed to prevent infections.
 The CDC also recommended

 - avoiding contact with other players’ skin lesions